Patents & Law

 Two particularly important agreements in the early stages of innovation development is a contract regulating ownership and right of use of the commercially interesting idea, and a confidentiality agreement - to be used then presenting the idea to a third party.
 A confidentiality agreement is particularly important if you are going to be able to get some form of intellectual property protection later on.
 KTH Innovation gives advice on all issues around agreements and contracts as they arise during ide development, both with in-house competence and an extensive network of external legal advisors.

 What is the role of the legal counsel at KTH Innovation?

-Lenakim Arctaedius is legal counsel at KTH Innovation.
-She helps researchers and students at KTH with all kinds of legal issues connected to commercialising new ideas.
+Our legal counsel helps researchers and students at KTH with all kinds of legal issues connected to commercialising new ideas.
 These issues vary depending on the idea and the focus of the idea owners but a majority of her time is spend on share holders agreements, confidentiality agreements and regulating ownership of IP.